Eulàlia Reguant

-Eulàlia Reguant i Cura (born September 19, 1979) is a Spanish politician.
+Eulàlia Reguant i Cura (born September 19, 1979) is a Catalan politician.
 From 2015 to 2017 she represented the constituency of Barcelona in the Parliament of Catalonia, where she was a member of the Popular Unity Candidacy (CUP).
 From 2017 to 2019 she was a councilor in the City Council of Barcelona.

 Life and career

 Reguant earned a degree in mathematics from the University of Barcelona.

 Reguant was a candidate in the elections to the Parliament of Catalonia in 2015, after being chosen in the primary elections to represent the Popular Unity Candidacy for the Barcelona constituency.
 She became a deputy of the XI Legislature of the Parliament of Catalonia.

 In October 2017, Reguant left the Parliament of Catalonia to instead become a Councilor in the City Council of Barcelona.

 In February 2018 she headed a list that successfully contested the Secretariat of the Popular Unity Candidacy.

 Reguant ran in the fourth position on the list of the Popular Unity Candidacy in the November 2019 Spanish general election.